eyllnazzcan/Fourier-Series-for-Residential-Electrical-Load-Prediction/README.md

 # Fourier Series for Residential Electrical Load Prediction

-This repository contains the Fourier Series part of a Statistical Learning Theory project focused on predicting residential electrical load**.
+This repository contains the Fourier Series part of a Statistical Learning Theory project focused on predicting residential electrical load.

 ---